 Who Is My Enemy?

+Jesus commanded us to love.
+The Catholic Church teaches that respecting life is more than just not hurting other people.
+We must actively work for peace and justice, even for those we are in conflict with.
 Our enemies can be global in nature, such as terrorists.
 But more often they are local.
 The person who was a bully.
 The person who spread gossip.
 The person who excluded me.
 In all of these cases, we are not to give in to hatred and the desire for revenge.

 Is It Wrong to Hate?

 Deliberate hatred is contrary to charity.
 Hatred of the neighbor is a sin when one deliberately wishes him evil.
 Hatred of the neighbor is a grave sin when one deliberately desires him grave harm.Catechism of the Catholic Church 2303